 - 1. Demonstrate the knowledge and skill necessary for a clinically competent, safe, entry-level diagnostic medical sonographer. - 2.
-Demonstrate effective interactive communication. - 3.
+Demonstrate effective communication and an understanding of interprofessional, ethical, legal, moral, and medical values. - 3.
 Employ critical thinking and problem solving for decision making in sonography practice. - 4.
 Accept responsibility for on-going professional growth and continued learning.